axiom-crypto/worldcoin-aggregation/circuit/README.md

 ### Prover

 The prover is the most computation intensive component of the system.
 It is responsible for generating the SNARK proof for a given circuit.
-We implement the prover as a REST API server which can generate proofs for any of the circuits described in [Batch WorldID Verification Circuits](#batch-worldid-verification-circuits).
+We implement the prover as a REST API server which can generate proofs for any of the circuits described in [Batch World ID Verification Circuits](#batch-worldid-verification-circuits).
 The prover accepts a typeless request consisting of the circuit ID and the proof input.
 The proving server infers the circuit type from the circuit ID and proof input to determine which circuit to prove for.

 The prover first loads configuration files and the proving key from `${CIRCUIT_DATA_DIR}` directory, using the circuit ID to determine which files to load.
 The prover will store the proving key in memory after the first load, keeping it in memory for future proof requests until it is told via API request to reset the memory.
 Because we expect the proving time of a single circuit to not exceed typical connection disconnect thresholds, the proving server keeps the HTTP connection open for the duration of the proving process.
 Once proving is complete, the prover returns the proof in the response.
 The prover does not cache any proof results.